-MONMOUTH TOWN COUNCIL

-GENERAL DATA PROTECTION REGULATION POLICY
+MONMOUTH TOWN COUNCIL DATA PROTECTION POLICY Version 1, 27/01/2020 FC

-- 1. In order to conduct its business, services and duties, the Council processes a wide range of data, relating to its own operations and some which it handles on behalf of partners.
-In broad terms, this data can be classified as: - Data shared in the public arena about the services it offers, its mode of operations and other information it is required to make available to the public. - Confidential information and data not yet in the public eye such as ideas or policies that are being worked up. - Confidential information about other organisations because of commercial sensitivity. - Personal data concerning its current, past and potential employees, Councillors, and volunteers. - Personal data concerning individuals who contact it for information, to access its services or facilities or to make a complaint. - 2.
+In order to conduct its business, services and duties, the Council processes a wide range of data, relating to its own operations and some which it handles on behalf of partners.
+In broad terms, this data can be classified as:

+- Data shared in the public arena about the services it offers, its mode of operations and other information it is required to make available to the public. - Confidential information and data not yet in the public arena such as ideas or policies that are being worked up. - Confidential information about other organisations because of commercial sensitivity. - Personal data concerning its current, past and potential employees, Councillors, and volunteers. - Personal data concerning individuals who contact it for information, to access its services or facilities or to make a complaint.

 The Council will adopt procedures and manage responsibly, all data which it handles and will respect the confidentiality of both its own data and that belonging to partner organisations it works with and members of the public.
-In some cases, it will have contractual obligations towards confidential data, but in addition will have specific legal responsibilities for personal and sensitive information under data protection legislation. - 3.
-The Council will periodically review and revise this policy in the light of experience, comments from data subjects and guidance from the Information Commissioners Office and One Voice Wales. - 4.
+In some cases, it will have contractual obligations towards confidential data, but in addition will have specific legal responsibilities for personal and sensitive information under data protection legislation.

+The Council will periodically review and revise this policy in the light of experience, comments from data subjects and guidance from the Information Commissioners Office.

 The Council will be as transparent as possible about its operations and will work closely with public, community and voluntary organisations.
-Therefore, in the case of all information which is not personal or confidential, it will be prepared to make it available to all members of the community.
-Details of information which is routinely available is contained in the Council's Publication Scheme which is based on the statutory model publication scheme for local councils. - 5.
+Therefore, in the case of all information which is not personal or confidential, it will be prepared to make it available to partners and members of the community.
+Details of information which is routinely available is contained in the Council's Publication Scheme which is based on the statutory model publication scheme for local councils.

 The Council recognises it must at times, keep and process sensitive and personal information about both employees and the public, it has therefore adopted this policy not only to meet its legal obligations but to ensure high standards.

-- 6. This policy updates any previous data protection policy and procedures to include the additional requirements of GDPR which apply in the UK from 25th May 2018. - 7.
-GDPR gives individuals rights with some enhancements to those rights already in place: - 7.1.1.the right to be informed - 7.1.2.the right of access - 7.1.3. the right to rectification - 7.1.4. the right to erasure - 7.1.5. the right to restrict processing - 7.1.6.the right to data portability - 7.1.7.the right to object - 7.1.8.the right not to be subject to automated decision-making including profiling. - 8.
-The two enhancements of GDPR are that individuals now have a right to have their personal data erased (sometimes known as the 'right to be forgotten') where their personal data is no longer necessary in relation to the purpose for which it was originally collected, and data portability must be done free of charge.
-Data portability refers to the ability to move, copy or transfer data easily between different computers. - 9.
-If a request is received to delete information, then the DPO must respond to this request within a month.
-The DPO has the delegated authority from the Council to delete information. - 10.
-If a request is considered to be manifestly unfounded then the request could be refused, or a charge may apply.
-The charge will be as detailed in the Council's Freedom of Information Publication Scheme.
-The Mayor will be informed of such requests - 11.
-The policy is based on the premise that Personal Data must be: - 11.1.
-Processed fairly, lawfully and in a transparent manner in relation to the data subject. - 11.2.
-Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - 11.3.
-Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - 11.4.
-Accurate and, where necessary, kept up to date.
+The 2018 Data Protection Act like the the Data Protection Act 1998 before it, seek to strike a balance between the rights of individuals and the sometimes, competing interests of those such as the Council with legitimate reasons for using personal information.

+The policy is based on the premise that Personal Data must be:

+• Processed fairly, lawfully and in a transparent manner in relation to the data subject.

+• Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.

+• Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

+• Accurate and, where necessary, kept up to date.

-- 11.5.
-Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed. - 11.6.
-Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+• Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

+• Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-12. Data Protection Terminology
+Data Protection Terminology

 Data subject - means the person whose personal data is being processed.

 That may be an employee, prospective employee, associate or prospective associate of LCC or someone transacting with it in some way, or an employee, Member or volunteer with one of our clients, or persons transacting or contracting with one of our clients when we process data for them.